 Who designed Materials Park?

-The design was the result of the vision of three men: William Hunt Eisenman, ASM's Managing Director from 1918 through 1958, Cleveland architect John Terence Kelly, and inventor R. Buckminster Fuller.
+The design was the result of the vision of four men: William Hunt Eisenman, ASM's Managing Director from 1918 through 1958, Cleveland architect John Terence Kelly, Architect and Engineer Thomas C. Howard, and inventor R. Buckminster Fuller.
 Eisenman personally donated 100 acres of farmland to the society, selected the architect, approved the final design, and drove the wooden stakes that marked the building's footprint.

 Kelly envisioned a structure that would bring nature and technology together in a celebration of materials.
 The building becomes one with the surrounding countryside, while the dome creates a junction point between earth and sky.
-The most spectacular feature of Kelly's design is the geodesic dome or space lattice, which was engineered and created by the dome's inventor, R. Buckminster Fuller.
-It is the largest dome of its kind designed by Fuller, and was one of his favorites.
+The most spectacular feature of Kelly's design is the ASM dome engineered and designed by Thomas C. Howard of Synergetics, Inc.

 What does Materials Park symbolize?